LabtechConsulting/ConnectWiseControlPowerShell/README.md

 Accept wildcard characters?  false
 ```
 ### -Quiet &lt;Object&gt;
-Will output a boolean result $True for Connected $False for Offline
+Will output a boolean result, $True for Connected or $False for Offline.
 ```
 Required?                    false
 Position?
 5